| Title: | Additional Operators to Help You Write Cleaner R Code |

 Ben Wiseman, [email protected]

-x <- c("a", NA, "c") x %na<-% "b" print(x) # "a" "b" "c" x <- c(1, NA, 3, NA) x %na<-% c(2,4) print(x) # 1 2 3 4
+x <- c("a", NA, "c") x %na<-% "b" print(x) # "a" "b" "c" x <- c(1, NA, 3, NA) x %na<-% c(2, 4) # one replacement per NA, in order print(x) # 1 2 3 4x <- c("a", NA, "c") x %na<-% "b" print(x) # "a" "b" "c" x <- c(1, NA, 3, NA) x %na<-% c(2, 4) # one replacement per NA, in order print(x) # 1 2 3 4

-This takes two arguments just like gsub
+This takes two arguments, just like gsub: a pattern and a replacement.

-x %regex<-% value
+x %regex<-% valuex %regex<-% value

 x |